jeetsukumaran/DendroPy/doc/source/glossary.rst

         just the number of :term:`edges:, while a *weighted* path length or path weight is the sum of :term:`edge lengths <edge length>`.

+    postorder traversal
+        A process by which all nodes of a tree are visited, with a particular node being visited only after its children.

+    preorder traversal
+        A process by which all nodes of a tree are visited, with a particular node being visited before its children.

     rooted tree
         A state of a :term:`tree` in which its :term:`seed node` represents the most-recent common ancestor of all the :term:`leaf nodes <leaf node>`